-My name is Andreas, and I’m a Ph.D. candidate at DIW Berlin and the Berlin School of Economics (BSE) via FU Berlin.
-I’m also Chair of the Berlin Network of Labor Market Research (BeNA) Board.
-I recently visited Stanford University.
+My name is Andreas, and I’m a Ph.D. candidate at DIW Berlin and the Berlin School of Economics (BSoE) via FU Berlin.
+I’m Chair of the Berlin Network of Labor Market Research (BeNA) Board and was a visiting scholar at Stanford University.

 Download my CV.

 Ph.D. in Economics, since 2020

 Countercyclical college enrollment is a stylized fact in economics.
 However, the empirical evidence focuses on countries with highly cyclical outside options.
 This study investigates the effect of local labor market shocks in a dual education system, where apprenticeships provide a safe outside option.
 Administrative data on German higher education reveal that lower labor demand at high school graduation decreases first-time college-going.
 The effect is concentrated at public universities, while more graduates enroll at more vocationally oriented colleges or start an apprenticeship.
 Recessions can cause a shift in human capital investments towards applied skills, which come with direct remuneration.

 Using detailed data from a unique survey of high school graduates in Germany, we document a gender gap in expected full-time earnings of more than 15%.
 We decompose this early gender gap and find that especially differences in coefficients help explain different expectations.
 In particular, the effects of having time for family as career motive and being first-generation college student are associated with large penalties in female wage expectations exclusively.
 This is especially true for higher expected career paths.
 Resulting expected returns to education are associated with college enrollment of women and could thus entrench subsequent gaps in realized earnings.